ACCESSORIES

 Sight Picture

-Adjusting Parallax
+Adjust Parallax

 Zeroing the Rifle

-Maintaining and Storing the Scope
+Maintenance and Storage of the Scope